 Wash the legs with soap and water and dry.

-At the end of the casting period, our club foot specialists advise most infants undergoing club foot treatment to have a tendon release surgery.
-This is done at the hospital.
-The baby is admitted for 4 hours to day care.
-A local anesthesia or a short general anesthesia is administered.
-If a general anesthesia is required, it is given with utmost precautions by our highly experienced Anesthesia team.
-The surgery is done by our club foot specialist very carefully by a 4mm incision.
-The baby experiences no pain from the surgery.
+At the end of the casting period, most infants undergoing club foot correction are advised to have a tendon release surgery.
+This procedure is performed at the hospital, where the baby is admitted for 4 hours as part of day care.
+A local or short general anesthesia is administered, with utmost precautions taken by our experienced anesthesia team.

 In the postoperative period, sometimes a bloodstain will appear on the cast around the heel area.
 At times, this will increase over the first day.
 This is normal and is not a cause for concern.